-Filtering works on any text-based document type, including HTML, JavaScript, CSS etc. (all text/ MIME types, except text/plain).
 Substitutions are made at the source level, so if you want to "roll your own" filters, you should first be familiar with HTML syntax, and, of course, regular expressions.
-By default, filters are only applied to the raw document content, but can be extended to the HTTP headers with the supplemental actions: filter-client-headers and filter-server-headers.

 Just like the actions files, the filter file is organized in sections, which are called filters here.
-Each filter consists of a heading line, that starts with the keyword FILTER:, followed by the filter's name, and a short (one line) description of what it does.
+Each filter consists of a heading line, that starts with one of the keywords FILTER:, CLIENT-HEADER-FILTER: or SERVER-HEADER-FILTER: followed by the filter's name, and a short (one line) description of what it does.
 Below that line come the jobs, i.e. lines that define the actual text substitutions.
 By convention, the name of a filter should describe what the filter eliminates.
 The comment is used in the web-based user interface.

-Once a filter called name has been defined in the filter file, it can be invoked by using an action of the form $+\underline{filter}\{name\}$ in any actions file.
+Once a filter called name has been defined in the filter file, it can be invoked by using an action of the form +filter{name} in any actions file.

-A filter header line for a filter called "foo" could look like this:
+Filter definitions start with a header line that contains the filter type, the filter name and the filter description.
+A content filter header line for a filter called "foo" could look like this:

-'''

 FILTER: foo Replace all "foo" with "bar"

-'''